Rishiidc/BetaTest/README.md

-# BetaTest
+# BetaTest Website
-Official website for BetaTest 6.0
+This is the official website for BetaTest.

+## This website was made using HTML, CSS, PHP, JavaScript,